emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root-initial.md

 Now the basic system installation should be ready.

-{% capture notice_contents %}
-**<a name="zfs-reboot-info">Warning</a>**

-For some reason it is necessary to reboot twice, as for the first time the user directories (root, <target_user>) do not mount for some reason.

-Therefore it is necessary to reboot once again, at the second boot all the disks should be mounted.

-The likely reason are the ZFS mount ordering and caches, it might need to adjust the mount order for the first time (in particular with regard to the key location).
-But not completely sure about the exact reason yet.
-{% endcapture %}

-{% include notice level="warning" %}

 ## 5. System recovery

 This section describes the steps for eventual recovery of the system, should something go wrong.